SStan1/NoveltyAgent/README.md

 It is designed to help users quickly understand **how novel a research paper is** by retrieving related literature, comparing the paper's main contributions with prior work, and automatically generating a structured novelty analysis report.

-After you provide an input paper and configure the required environment (such as API keys and retrieval services), NoveltyAgent can automatically produce a **novelty analysis report** for that paper.

 ## Overview

 ![NoveltyAgent Workflow](./Setup/main_figure_new_withexample.png)